ccs_illustrationpressrelease.png

 Carbon Capture and Storage (CCS) in Denmark: Pioneering CO2 Storage for NetZero Emissions

 Denmark leads the way in Carbon Capture and Storage (CCS), a vital technology on our path to a sustainable future.
-CCS involves capturing CO emissions from industrial sites and other carbon hubs, transporting it via ship or pipeline, and securely storing it beneath the seabed.
-At TotalEnergies Denmark, we are committed to developing the CCS industry and achieving carbon neutrality in collaboration with society.
+CCS involves capturing CO2 emissions from industrial sites and other carbon hubs, transporting it via ship or pipeline, and securely storing it deep underground.

 Our Ambition